Nonstop service between Indianapolis and Dublin begins in 2025

 It will be the airport’s first direct flight to a European city since Delta discontinued service between Indianapolis and Paris in March 2020 due to the COVID-19 pandemic.
 Flights between the two cities started in 2018.

-Brian Cahalane, Consul for Ireland in Chicago, praised the new ties between his country and the Circle City, especially with ” immigrants from Ireland playing such an important role in the city’s history.”
+Brian Cahalane, Ireland’s Consul General to the Midwest, praised the new ties between his country and the Circle City, especially with “immigrants from Ireland playing such an important role in the city’s history.”

 Cahalane added that Ireland and Indiana “share more than an ancestral bond…but (also) strong cultural links and booming and mutually-beneficial economic relationships.”